lfit/releng-docs/docs/jenkins-sandbox.rst

 - Jobs are automatically deleted every Saturday at 08:00 UTC
 - Committers can login and configure Jenkins jobs in the Sandbox directly
 - Sandbox jobs cannot perform any upload/deploy tasks
-- There are no project configuration files and project credentials loaded into the system
+- Project configuration files and credentials are not loaded into the system
 - Sandbox jobs cannot vote on Gerrit
-- Jenkins nodes have OpenStack configuration similarly to the production instance
+- Jenkins nodes have the same OpenStack configuration as the production instance with minor differences.

 .. _get-sandbox-access: